RonaldGRowe/final_project/README.md

 ==================================
 Collection of programs to complete necessary tasks to complete python automation certification lab.

-Consist of a script to change image type, specifciations and rename file.
+Consist of a script to change image type, specifciations and rename the new files.
 Contains file to gererate information to post to a website form using requests module.
 Python program to send emails with attachments and without.
 Reports script to generate pdf and store in temp file.